ggprod/terraform-workshop/exercises/10/README.md

 you might pass into backend configuration.
 You can store it temporarily outside of your infrastructure code and simply instruct Terraform to use these values.

-Now let's move on to our plan and apply
+Now let's move on to our apply

 ```bash
 terraform plan -out=plan.out